Case Study

 Outcome

 Pool demonstrates that shared saving can work when the system removes the social friction.
-The single mental model for solo and group goals, contribution status visible at a glance, and explicit read-only boundaries point toward a way to save together without the awkwardness of asking where the money went.
+One mental model for solo and group goals, contribution status visible at a glance, and explicit read-only boundaries let people save together without asking where the money went.

 Pool demonstrates that shared saving can work when the system removes the social friction.
-The single mental model for solo and group goals, contribution status visible at a glance, and explicit read-only boundaries point toward a way to save together without the awkwardness of asking where the money went.
+One mental model for solo and group goals, contribution status visible at a glance, and explicit read-only boundaries let people save together without asking where the money went.

 What I'd measure